Tuesday, May 22, 2012

 This time it's Leda , a fifteen year old girl living in a upstate New York suburb.
 Just why Leda has to do die is never explained to Steve.
 All that is stressed is her death must appear to be accidental and needs to happen fast.
 It's one of Steve's most difficult jobs for the gangsters he has become enslaved to.
 Years ago he beat a man to death and in order to escape prison and eventual execution in the electric chair he agreed to a Faustian pact of sorts.
 He would have to kill someone for the mob and continue to accept hit man jobs whenever called upon in exchange for his life and protection.

-This is a straight crime novel that travels down the dark noir road.
+So Young, So Wicked travels down the dark noir road.
 There is no detection or real justice as in the books detailing the cases of cops Pete Selby and Stan Rayder of the 6th Precinct.
-There is plenty of steamy sex and scheming, though.
+Instead we get plenty of steamy sex and scheming.
 Steve gets in way over his head when he foolishly decides to use Leda's aunt, Nancy Wilson, as a way to get to know his intended victim.
 Posing as a man interested in opening a music store in the space that formerly housed Nancy's financially disastrous gift shop, Steve decides to pursue her romantically.
 The phony relationship gets out of hand, Nancy falls madly for Steve, and Leda then uses the two against each other in order to outwit Steve at his own game.
 Some readers may find the portrait of Leda, a nasty little Lolita with a case of the Bad Seed syndrome, a bit repellent by the end which is as bleak as most real noir should be.